jocrossick/manager-README/README.md

 I love fast-paced collaborative conversations, especially around a whiteboard :-)

+I like big-picture thinking and need lots of context before I fully get going.
+I am happy to dive into the detail as well, and don't have too many problems switching between big-picture and detail thinking.

+I love systems thinking and am better at designing processes than I am at following them.

 ## My personality quirks

 I have some pretty strong perfectionist tendencies.
 If you think that sounds like a cop-out, you don't know how paralysing and stressful it can be to hold yourself to unobtainably high levels.